abbr/BillEase/README.md

 ## Components

 ### SharePoint Custom Lists
 *BillEase* depends on list and column names described below to function.
-Extending a list is allowed as long as these column names are not deleted.
-Renaming these column names are allowed.
+Extending a list is allowed as long as these columns are not deleted.
+Renaming these columns are allowed, however.
 To rename a list, make sure to supply the new name to *Invoice Run.exe* documented in section [Console Application](#console-application) below.

 #### Accounts
 *Accounts* contain client information.
 Only *Title* column is mandatory.
 Changing the name of an account is allowed.
 However, the value of *Account* column in *Charges* list is copied from, not referencing to, the *Title* column of *Accounts* list, so the account name change will not propagate to *Charges* list.